fzi-forschungszentrum-informatik/riscv-etrace/README.md

-# Decoder and tracer for RISC-V ETraces
+# Decoder and tracer for RISC-V E-Traces

 This library provides a decoder and a tracer for the instruction tracing defined in the [Efficient Trace for RISC-V](https://github.com/riscv-non-isa/riscv-trace-spec/)